Factors affecting Sound intensity & How can human ear differentiate between sounds?

-You notice that the shouting is stronger than the whispering, and the drum produces strong sound when it is beaten strongly, and it produces weak sound when it is beaten softly.
+You notice that the shouting is stronger than the whispering, and the drum produces a strong sound when it is beaten strongly, and it produces a weak sound when it is beaten softly.

 |The level of the sound intensity changes from one person to another.|

 The factors affecting the sound intensity